‘The Young And The Restless’ Recap For Thursday: Abby Confronts Mia

-The Young and the Restless recap for Thursday, February 14 bring Valentine’s Day to Genoa City.
+The Young and the Restless recap for Thursday, February 14 brings Valentine’s Day to Genoa City.
 After their “I love you,” Sharon ends up confessing to Rey.
 Plus, Kyle lashes out at Summer, Nick and Phyllis play games, and Abby is entirely through with Mia’s shenanigans.

-Rey (Jordi Vilasuso) didn’t buy Sharon’s (Sharon Case) excuse of an accidental butt dial 911 on the night that J.T. died.
+Rey (Jordi Vilasuso) didn’t buy Sharon’s (Sharon Case) excuse of an accidental butt-dialed 911 on the night that J.T. died.
 He continued to question her about the call and what happened that night.
 Nikki (Melody Thomas Scott) had to have help moving the body, and Rey realized that, but he believed that Nick (Joshua Morrow) helped his mother.
 Sharon wondered if Rey’s sudden “I love you” was a manipulation tactic.
 Rey said that both his feelings and the case are real, and he told Sharon he’d have somebody else question her if he had to.
-Eventually, Sharon blurted out, “It was self-defense.
-We had no choice.”
-Inquisitr reported that tomorrow, the details of an alliance come out.
+Eventually, Sharon blurted out that it was “self-defense” and that they had “no choice.”
+Inquisitr reported that tomorrow, the details of an alliance will come out.

 At the Abbott cabin, Kyle (Michael Mealor) was briefly happy that Lola (Sasha Calle) decided to come.
 Of course, Lola caught Kyle and Summer (Hunter King) kissing, and she would not let Kyle get a word in edgewise.
 After reading Kyle the riot act, Lola said, “Thank God I didn’t have sex with you.”
 Kyle wanted Summer to leave, but she didn’t.
 He and Lola continued arguing until Lola revealed they’re finished for good.